Android Platform Guide¶

 Storage Management¶

-Whenever we do a full capture with friTap we don't remove the generated pcap files stored by default to /data/local/tmp/
+Whenever we do a full capture with friTap we don't remove the generated pcap files stored by default to /data/local/tmp/.
+Therefore it might be helpful to delete them from time to time.

 # Monitor storage usage